DamianKoch1/Solidgate/README.md

 ![thumbnail](/Images/thumbnail.png)

-I was mostly responsible for AI programming and AI - related features such as hideouts for the player, noises the guards react to and cameras that observe an area and alert guards, but also bugfixing and technical documentation.
+As one of 2 programmers, I was mostly responsible for AI programming and AI - related features such as hideouts for the player, noises the guards react to and cameras that observe an area and alert guards, but also bugfixing and technical documentation.